 Code-switching gets a bad rap most times, but really, doesn’t it demonstrate our growing multicultural identity?

 Often it’s not a matter of conscious choice, but more an attempt to create bonds and build comfortable relationships.
-Many times, without realizing it, we adjust our actions and words to fit the acceptable standards of the community we’re interacting with or to meet their expectations of us.
+Many times, without realizing it, multicultural and bicultural individuals adjust our actions and words to fit the acceptable standards of the community we’re interacting with or to meet their expectations of us.

-Even a city kid visiting a rural town might find many differences within the local culture, local language, gestures and social customs.
+Even a city kid visiting a rural town might find many differences within the local culture, local dialect, gestures and social customs.
 Imagine moving from New York City to Montana or from South Texas to South Cali.

-Multiculturals and Code Switching
+Multiculturals and Code Switching.

-Anywhere that you find a multitude of cultures or languages, you’ll be sure to find a plethora of code-switching going on.
+Anywhere that you find a multitude of cultures or languages, you’ll be sure to find a plethora of code switching going on.
 And this is especially true near cultural or geographic borders.

 Code switching is an act of consideration and humility that demonstrates your connection to each group or individual that you interact with.

 As someone who code switches, you’re also connecting with your roots and experiences within each culture and creating a space where you feel more comfortable and more like yourself.